Robust Queueing for Single-Server Queues with Abandonment: A Heuristic Tandem-Queue Approximation

 where $\phi$ and $\Phi$ are the standard normal density and distribution functions, respectively.
 The function $w^*(u)$ is increasing and satisfies $0\le w^*(u)\le 1$ \cite{whitt2022robust}, so \eqref{eq:IDC_dep_app} interpolates smoothly between service-scale variability (small $t$) and arrival-scale variability (large $t$).

-\paragraph{Step 2: Use the departure IDC as the downstream arrival IDC.} Because Queue~2 receives the departures from Queue~1, the arrival IDC to Queue~2 is exactly the departure IDC from Queue~1, so we set
+\paragraph{Step 2: Use the departure IDC as the downstream arrival IDC.} Because Queue~2 receives the departures from Queue~1, its true arrival IDC equals the true departure IDC from Queue~1.
+Using the approximation in \eqref{eq:IDC_dep_app}, we set

 \paragraph{Step 3: The IDW input to the refined RQ approximation at Queue~2.} In the refined RQ approximation for the $GI/GI/1{+}GI$ model, the arrival process enters through the \emph{effective IDW} (see \eqref{eq:IDW_refined_RQ}--\eqref{eq:IDW_effective_approx}).
 For the tandem system, we use \eqref{eq:IDC_arrival2_app} and set